HL7/FHIR-ONC-Meds/pages/_includes/pdmp.md

 ##### Profile Interactions:

-* The PDMP Responder **SHALL** support the FHIR Search interaction for MedicationRequest profile.
+* The PDMP Responder **SHALL** support the FHIR Search interaction for MedicationDispense profile.

-* The PDMP Responder **SHOULD** support the FHIR Read profile interaction MedicationRequest profile.
+* The PDMP Responder **SHOULD** support the FHIR Read profile interaction MedicationDispense profile.

 * The PDMP Responder **MAY** support other FHIR profile interactions.